hariszaf/microbetag/nf/README.md

      - HPC: [Singularity](https://docs.sylabs.io/guides/3.0/user-guide/installation.html)/[Apptainer](https://apptainer.org/docs/admin/main/installation.html)

+If you are interested in [Pathway Complementarity](https://microbetag.readthedocs.io/en/v1.0.4/modules/modules.html#pathway-complementarity), and you do not have KEGG ORTHOLOGY annotation for your genomes already, you would have to get the KOFAM database on your computing environment.

+To do so, you may run:

+    wget -c ftp://ftp.genome.jp/pub/db/kofam/ko_list.gz
+    gzip -d ko_list.gz

+    wget -c ftp://ftp.genome.jp/pub/db/kofam/profiles.tar.gz
+    tar zxvf profiles.tar.gz

 ### The HPC case

 If you are about to run this on an HPC, we suggest you download first the images you will need.